Joseph Maskell: Archbishop Keough High School

 Jean Hargadon Wehner, a student at Keough, alleged she first confided in Father E. Neil Magnus (1937–1988) in 1968 regarding sexual abuse she was subjected to at the hands of her uncle when she was a child, that began at age 14, and continued from 1968 to 1972.

 Wehner alleges Magnus then sexually abused her and blamed her for being promiscuous.
 Wehner alleges Maskell joined in the abuse.
 Wehner stated she was far more frightened of Maskell, who she found to be more intimidating and threatening.
 Wehner alleges Maskell repeatedly called her a "whore" and forced her to swallow his semen, claiming she was "receiving the Holy Spirit."

 Teresa Lancaster, another alleged victim at Keough, stated that on Halloween of 1970, Maskell drove her to a popular location where students gathered.
 Two police officers arrived and directed other students to leave, then raped Lancaster while Maskell waited outside the car.

-It is believed that approximately 30 people claim Maskell was sexually abusive towards them.
+According to a 2023 report released by the Attorney General of Maryland, at least 39 people have claimed that Maskell was sexually abusive towards them or someone that they know.

 Murder of Catherine Cesnik

 In 1969, toward the end of the school year, Wehner allegedly confided about the abuse to Catherine Cesnik, a popular nun among the students.
 Cesnik promised she would help, but was then transferred along with her friend, Sister Helen Russell Phillips, to Western High School for a public school outreach teaching program.
 Cesnik disappeared on November 7, 1969, and her body was eventually discovered on January 3, 1970.
 Four days after her disappearance, 20-year-old Joyce Malecki also disappeared in a nearby region.
 Wehner alleged that shortly after Cesnik's disappearance, Maskell took her to a wooded area to see Cesnik's decomposing body and stated, "You see what happens when you say bad things about people?"

-After his death, Maskell's body was exhumed and his DNA tested against DNA discovered on Cesnik's body.
+After his death, Maskell's body was exhumed and his DNA was tested against DNA discovered on Cesnik's body.
 Although his DNA did not match, he was not formally ruled out as a suspect.